wastoresh/azure-powershell/src/ElasticSan/docs/Get-AzElasticSanVolumeSnapshot.md

 ```

 ### -Name
-The name of the Volume Snapshot.
+The name of the snapshot within the given subscription, resource and volume group.

 ```yaml
 Type: System.String